Is Durban Safe? 6 Areas to Avoid in This South African City

 Johannesburg vs. Durban

-Johannesburg and Durban are two very different cities in South Africa, each with its own unique attractions and characteristics.
+Johannesburg and Durban are two very different cities in South Africa, each with its unique attractions and characteristics.

-Durban, on the other hand, is a coastal city located on the east coast of South Africa.
+Conversely, Durban is a coastal city located on the east coast of South Africa.
 It is known for its warm weather, beautiful beaches, and laid-back lifestyle.

 Durban is also home to a large Indian population, which has contributed to its unique cuisine and cultural offerings.

-The city is located close to several popular attractions, including the Drakensberg Mountains and the game reserves of Hluhluwe-Imfolozi and Phinda.
+The city is close to several popular attractions, including the Drakensberg Mountains and the game reserves of Hluhluwe-Imfolozi and Phinda.

-In terms of safety, both Johannesburg and Durban have their share of safety concerns, and it is important to take precautions to ensure your safety.
+Johannesburg and Durban have their share of safety concerns, and it is important to take precautions to ensure your safety.

 However, Johannesburg has a higher crime rate than Durban, particularly in certain areas.